-The Next Four Years
+Are U Ready For The Next Four Years?

 What U Should Know About UF

-The UF main campus may be found between the boundaries of West University Avenue, SW 13th Street, Archer Road, and SW 34th Street.
-Within the quadrants, you will find important roads that help you to navigate the campus.
-The main ones are Museum Road and Gale Lemerand, Hull Road, Radio Road and Fraternity Drive, Newell Drive, Union Road and Stadium Road.
+The University of Florida is fairly simple to navigate, as is its immediate Gainesville surroundings.
+Don’t let its initial impression as a sprawling campus intimidate you.
+The UF main campus is located between the boundaries of West University Avenue, SW 13th Street, Archer Road, and SW 34th Street.
+Within this quadrant, you will find a few other important roads that help you to navigate the campus.
+The main ones among these are Museum Road and Gale Lemerand Drive, Hull Road, Radio Road, Fraternity Drive, Newell Drive, Union Road, and Stadium Road.

 The four major roads that are the general boundaries for the campus (University Drive, Archer Road, SW 13th Street, and SW 34th Street) will also help you navigate your way around Gainesville while remaining in relative proximity to the campus.
 If you think of these roads as a grid pattern surrounding the campus — with each road representing north, south, east and west — you will be able to more easily negotiate your way around town.

 HaveUHeard that UF is considered a walking (and biking, long-boarding, etc) campus?
 But also keep in mind that bus service, both on and off campus, is included in the cost of enrollment.
 It’s a viable and valuable form of student transportation.
 Use it to traverse some of the longer campus distances as well as to get to and from campus, and travel across town.
 The RTS service routes can be found easily on the UF smartphone app and will help you determine which route is most suited to your student’s needs.

 Like any college town, the community of UF is entwined with the identity of Gainesville.
 These next few years will be all the richer for incorporating as much of both into your student’s lifestyle…and yours as a visitor and Gator Parent.